 IpBike is a bike computer app primarily designed to be used with ANT+™ sensors on ANT enabled Android smart-phones or with a USB ANT stick on a USB Host mode capable phone.
-The Sonyericsson range has good ANT support.
+The Sonyericsson range has good ANT support and there is now support on the Galaxy Note 3 and the S4 with the Android 4.3 update.
 If looking for a new phone the obvious candidate and my main test device is the Xperia Active which is waterproof and has the added bonus of a pressure sensor which IpBike takes advantage of to improve the altitude measurements over gps only.
 The use of sensors means you can use it just as easily indoors on the Turbo trainer or rollers.
 None ANT capable phones will work but the data is Gps based, so no heart rate, cadence or power like you can get from ANT+ sensors.
-You still get the good Altitude if you have a pressure sensor like the Galaxy Nexus, Galaxy Note, Galaxy Note II , Galaxy S III, Galaxy S4 and Xperia Go do.
+You still get the good Altitude if you have a pressure sensor like the Galaxy Nexus, Galaxy Note, Galaxy Note II, and Note 3 , Galaxy S3, S4, Galaxy S4 and Xperia Go do.
 There is also support for Sonys SmartWatch allowing you to control the app from the watch.

 The emphasis is on having an app that gives you information whilst you are riding as well as logging all the information for post ride analysis.
 IpBike has a lot of configuration options (81 the last time I counted but more being added).